at16k/at16k/README.md

 ```

 # Usage
+There are three ways to invoke at16k speech-to-text converter.

 ## Command line
-There are two ways to invoke at16k speech-to-text via the command line.
 ```
 at16k-convert -i <input_wav_file> -m <model_name>
 ```